dvklopfenstein/PrincetonAlgorithms/README.md

 # Princeton University's "Algorithms and Clients"
 ## by Kevin Wayne, Robert Sedgewick

-Implemented in Python 2.7.x by D Klopfenstein is selected code from:
+Implemented in Python 2.7.x by DV Klopfenstein is selected code from:

   * http://algs4.cs.princeton.edu/code/